virdpool/miner/README.md

     # windows 10:
     # wsl install: https://docs.microsoft.com/en-us/windows/wsl/install-win10
-    # and this should work
+    # and this should work with 20.04
     ./install_wsl.sh

     # NOTE some OS doesn't correctly work with npm ci